eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 ### Request Object Audience Check

-By default, the library **does not** verify the Audience of the Resolved Request Object.
-To enable it, set `SignedRequestConfiguration.requestObjectAudienceCheckEnabled` to `true`.

-When enabled, the library will ensure the Audience of the Resolved Request Object is:
+By default, the library verifies the Audience of the Resolved Request Object is:

 * `https://self-issued.me/v2` when Request URI Method `GET` was used
 * `https://self-issued.me/v2` when Request URI Method `POST` was used and **NO** Wallet Metadata were included in the request
 * The value of `SupportedRequestUriMethods.Post.issuer` when Request URI Method `POST` was used and Wallet Metadata were included in the request

+To disable this check, set `SignedRequestConfiguration.requestObjectAudienceCheckEnabled` to `false`.

 Example configuration: